fabric8io-images/fish-pepper/README.md

 * The location referenced in the `blocks:` sections in `fish-pepper.yml`.

-There are two block variants.
+There are two kind of blocks.

 ##### Simple blocks